 If you are new to the category, start with our guide to what glitchwear is before comparing it to cyberpunk fashion.

-Glitchwear is a form of futuristic streetwear shaped by digital distortion, AI-inspired visuals, identity systems, and emotionally coded styling.
+glitch-coded apparel is a form of future-coded apparel shaped by digital distortion, AI-inspired visuals, identity systems, and emotionally coded styling.
 It often uses oversized silhouettes, layered structure, subtle tech influence, and graphics that feel corrupted, scanned, fragmented, or signal-driven.

 Unlike traditional sci-fi fashion, glitchwear feels more connected to digital identity, internet-era aesthetics, and modern streetwear.
 It is less about costume and more about building a wearable visual language.